 We are on the road again, with Rita at the wheel and Vera in the front seat next to her.
 Since it is still our first day in the car, I am not complaining about being stuck in the back seat.
 I let it slide even though it is not my nature to let things slide without saying anything.

-“I found a place with four bedrooms for tonight,” Rita announces when it becomes clear that no one else is going to start a conversation.
-“It’s a bit out of the way, but we’re not in a rush to get anywhere.”
+“I found a place with four bedrooms for tonight,” Rita announces when it becomes clear that no one else will start a conversation.
+“It’s a bit out of the way, but we’re not rushing to get anywhere.”

 “Whatever you decide is fine with us,” Vera asserts, without consulting Anna or me.
-She has a tendency of making decisions for all of us without asking first, but this one is completely acceptable.
+She has a tendency to make decisions for all of us without asking first, but this one is completely acceptable.

 Four bedrooms!
 What a great idea.
 Not that it matters much to me.
 At the most, it will make me look less selfish when we settle in for the night because I don’t share a bedroom.
-Perhaps Rita realized that she needs a full-night’s sleep if she wants to continue leading our expedition and staying awake at the same time.
+Perhaps Rita realized that she needed a full night’s sleep if she wanted to continue leading our expedition and staying awake at the same time.
 Or maybe she feels sorry for Anna.
 I don’t know her reasons, but I do applaud the outcome.

 I have to admit that Rita’s ability to take care of all the necessary arrangements by herself, while on the road, is admirable.
 She knows how to find her way so easily in a foreign country, book affordable Airbnb places, and plan an itinerary.
 I was never good at these things.
 My travel philosophy never included planning ahead, not because I am such a spontaneous person, which to my detriment I am sometimes, but because I don’t know how to plan for the future.
 In fact, as far back as I can remember, I’ve never planned a trip.
 I just took off.